Caregiving While Working

 The Family and Medical Leave Act (FMLA) entitles certain workers to take unpaid leave for up to 12 weeks per year, without losing job security or health benefits, to care for a spouse, child or parent who has a serious health condition.
 FMLA does not cover leave taken to care for in-laws.

 Am I eligible for FMLA leave?
-Public-sector workers are covered, as are employees of companies and organizations that employ at least 50 people who work within 75 miles of the work site.
-You must have worked for at least 1,250 hours in the last 12 months — about 24 hours a week.
+You are covered by FMLA if you work in the public sector, or for a company or organization that employs at least 50 people who work within 75 miles of your work site.
+You must have worked for that employer for at least 1,250 hours in the last 12 months — about 24 hours a week.
 The U.S. Department of Labor's Family and Medical Leave Act Employee Guide can help you determine your eligibility.

 How do I request FMLA leave?
 Notify your employer as soon as possible.
 If the need for leave is “foreseeable” — for instance, taking time off to care for a loved one after a scheduled surgery — 30 days’ notice is required.